 Amorós batted .250 in 44 at-bats the rest of the way -- “change-ups fooled Miracle Wrists,” as Dodgers chronicler Roger Kahn noted.
 Still, he remained on Brooklyn’s roster for the World Series, appearing briefly as a pinch-runner in Game Six.

 Amorós starred again that winter in Cuba.
 Along with 3 homers and 38 RBIs, he won the batting title with a .373 mark -- the league’s highest in more than 30 years.
 Yet despite playing at home, Havana finished behind Santurce of Puerto Rico in the Caribbean Series; Edmundo went just 4-for-24.

 For various reasons, Sandy spent the whole 1953 season with Brooklyn’s other Triple-A team, Montreal.
 He won the International League’s batting crown as well at .353, with 23 homers and 100 RBIs.
-Don Thompson saw most of the action in left field for Brooklyn; however, Jackie Robinson also played there a good deal in 1953.
+Don Thompson, Jackie Robinson and George Shuba saw most of the action in left field for Brooklyn.

 Unsavory racial implications were also visible.
 On days when Don Newcombe pitched, the Dodgers lineup had the potential for a majority of black players (Robinson at third instead of Billy Cox, Campanella, and rookie second baseman Jim Gilliam, as well as Sandy).
 Brooklyn had been a groundbreaking organization, but by that time, Branch Rickey was gone.
 Roger Kahn noted, “Actually, by this time the Dodgers were exceedingly cautious crusaders.”